-Even with for-sale homes flying off the market, getting top dollar for your house isn’t a foregone conclusion.
-Sure, it will sell as is, but if you want to maximize your profit, you may need to do upgrades.
+As for-sale homes linger on the market, getting top dollar for your house requires hard work.
+It should eventually sell as is, but if you want to maximize your profit, you may need to do upgrades.
 That’s especially true for many pre-retirees who have been in their homes for decades and are preparing to downsize.
-Dated paint colors, cluttered living spaces, and old cabinets and appliances can put off buyers, even if inventory is tight.
+Dated paint colors, cluttered living spaces and old cabinets and appliances can put off buyers, who have more houses to choose from.

 1. Exterior upgrades

 Nothing raises red flags more than an exterior that is old and weathered.
-Chipped paint, a busted garage door and siding in disrepair all raise red flags with would-be buyers.
-It’s the reason exterior upgrades tend to give homeowners a high ROI.
+Chipped paint, a busted garage door and siding in disrepair are all bad signs for would-be buyers.

-“The data in Cost vs. Value over the past 20 years shows overwhelmingly that for single-family detached homes, it’s the exterior replacement jobs — siding, the garage door, roofing — that tend to have the highest return on value,” DeKorne says.
+“The data in Cost vs. Value over the past 20 years shows overwhelmingly that for single-family detached homes, it’s the exterior replacement jobs — siding, the garage door, roofing — that tend to have the highest return on value,” says Clayton DeKorne, chief editor at JLC Group at Zonda Media, a real estate market research firm.
 “Why?
 Psychologically, when a prospective buyer rolls up to a home that looks pulled together and in good repair, they walk into that deal with a positive impression of the home.”

 Not convinced?
-Take a garage door replacement, for example.
-According to the Cost vs. Value index for 2021, nationwide it costs about $3,900 to swap out a garage door.
-The ROI: 93.8 percent.
-Installing manufactured stone veneers on the exterior of your home will get you a 92.1 percent ROI.
-And you’ll recoup 68.3 percent of the cost of replacing vinyl siding.
-If you replace windows in your home, you should get back about 68.6 percent of your investment.
+Consider a garage door replacement.
+According to the 2023 Cost vs. Value report, nationwide it costs about $4,302 to swap out a garage door.
+The ROI: 102.7 percent.
+Installing manufactured stone veneers on the exterior of your home will get you a 102.3 percent ROI.
+And you’ll recoup 94.7 percent of the cost of replacing vinyl siding.
+If you replace the vinyl windows in your home, you should get back about 68.5 percent of your investment.